SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 ##ToDo UI Improvements

-* order content type in editor alphabetically (or programmatically)
 * don't like new disabled select appearing once selected in single select scenario - nasty!
 * provide error/warning to use if they try to add a tab and an accordion to the same part - it isn't supported!